510 Arizona Ave, Santa Monica, CA 90401 | Available 24/7

-California has some of the most robust seat belt laws in the country which is largely due to the high number of drivers and passengers that find themselves on the roads every day.
-California seat belt laws typically requires that anyone inside of a moving vehicle be restrained properly by using the appropriate seatbelt or car seat for their size and age.
+California seat belt laws typically require that anyone inside of a moving vehicle be restrained properly by using the appropriate seatbelt or car seat for their size and age.
+California has some of the most robust seat belt laws in the country, which is largely due to the high number of drivers and passengers that inhabit and visit the state.
 All occupants 8 years old or older must wear a seat belt when in a moving vehicle regardless of where they sit inside of a vehicle.
 Children between the ages of 2 and 8 must be restrained in an appropriately sized car seat or booster seat in the back seat of a vehicle.
 Any child younger than 2 years old should be in a rear facing car seat in the back seat of a vehicle.
 Following the seat belt laws in California will help increase the safety of passengers inside of a moving vehicle.

 California Vehicle Code Regulations for Proper Seatbelt and Restraints